Go Back

 • In a separate mixing bowl, combine the butter, eggs, sugar and vanilla extract.
 Add the warm milk/cream mixture, mix it until it's combined with the other wet ingredients and then add the flour.

 • Using a dough hook, knead until the dough forms and pulls away from the sides of the bowl.
-You can also bring the ingredients together by hand if you're not using a mixer.
-Once the dough is formed, it should be slightly tacky, but not sticky.
+If you're not using a mixer, you'll need to knead the dough by hand for 2-3 minutes.
+The dough should feel slightly tacky, but not sticky.

-• into a ball and place it in a clean, greased bowl.
+• Gather the dough into a ball and place it in a clean, greased bowl.
 Cover the bowl with a kitchen towel and let it rest for 1 and ½ hours.
 The dough will double in size as it rests.

 Assemble the rolls

-• On a lightly floured surface roll the dough out into a large (12x22 inch) rectangle.
+• Transfer the dough to a a floured surface roll it into a large (12x22 inch) rectangle.
 The dough should be about ¼ of an inch thick.
-Spread the filling evenly over the dough, leaving a ¼ inch inch border along the edges.
+Spread the filling evenly over the dough, leaving a ¼ inch border along the edges.

 Second rise

-• into 3 rows of 4 in a greased 9x13 inch baking dish.
-It's ok if the sides of the rolls touch each other, just try to leave an even amount of space between each row to allow room for the rolls to spread.
+• Arrange the cinnamon rolls into 3 rows of 4 in a greased 9x13 inch baking dish.
+Try to leave some space between each row to allow room for the rolls to spread.
 Lay a kitchen towel over the baking dish and let the cinnamon rolls rise at room temperature for one hour.
 Once you have 15 minutes left of rising time, preheat your oven to 375°F.

 Bake the cinnamon rolls

-• Once the rolls are fully risen, remove the kitchen towel, and place them in the preheated oven.
-Bake for 18 minutes.
-Brush them with 3 tablespoons of melted butter mixed with teaspoons of granulated sugar, and bake for an additional 5 minutes.
-Once the rolls are golden in color, let them cool in the baking dish and proceed to the next set of instructions.
+• Brush them with 3 tablespoons of melted butter mixed with teaspoons of granulated sugar, and bake for an additional 5 minutes.
+Once golden in color, remove the cinnamon rolls from the oven and let them cool fully.

-• ingredients by whisking the heavy cream, evaporated milk, sweetened condensed milk and vanilla extract in a large liquid measuring cup.
-Set aside.
+• To make the tres leches: combine evaporated milk, heavy cream, condensed milk and vanilla extract in a liquid measuring cup using a whisk.
+Set it aside until the cinnamon rolls are ready.

-• (in a separate bowl) by mixing the frosting ingredients (softened cream cheese, sweetened condensed milk, vanilla extract and cinnamon).
+• Prepare the frosting in a separate bowl by mixing the softened cream cheese, sweetened condensed milk, vanilla extract and cinnamon together.
 Add the powdered sugar little by little, and mix until everything is fully combined.
 Add the heavy cream last and beat on high speed for about 3 minutes.

 Soak and frost the cinnamon rolls

-• Use something pointy to poke holes between the cinnamon rolls, and in between the layers.
-Pour the tres leches over the cinnamon rolls and let them soak for about 5-10 minutes (or longer if desired).
+• Use a butter knife or wooden skewer to poke holes between the cinnamon rolls, and in between the layers.
+Pour the tres leches over the cinnamon rolls and let them soak for at least 5-10 minutes (or longer if desired!).
 Once the cinnamon rolls have absorbed most of the liquid, spread the frosting over each of the rolls and serve.

 Nutrition